jgehrig/neovim-qt/README.md

 ### MacOS

-You can use HomeBrew to install Neovim Qt.
+You can use HomeBrew to install Neovim Qt: https://github.com/equalsraf/homebrew-neovim-qt.

-See https://github.com/equalsraf/homebrew-neovim-qt for more details.

 To install the latest release:
 ```